The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 h) All horses and ponies must be plaited for all three phases.

 i) Riders must always wear an approved safety helmet when mounted.
 Beaglers are not allowed.
+Riders may also wear any other safety equipment including air jackets and back protectors.

 1.7.
 Rules of the Warm Up Arena